- Support the current fight; manage risk with discipline

 - Develop future technical leaders across the acquisition enterprise

 Message from the DASD(SE)

-The Department of Defense develops and delivers to our soldiers, sailors, marines, and airmen incredibly effective but increasingly complex weapon systems.
+The Department of Defense develops and delivers to our soldiers, sailors, marines, and airmen highly effective but increasingly complex weapon systems.
 As the complexity of our systems has increased, so has the need for effective systems engineering throughout the life cycle.
-We face challenges in implementing robust systems engineering processes, from requirements identification and analysis through technology and architecture selection and assessment, analysis and coordination of complex system design, development, and execution to delivering rigorously tested production systems with a full complement of sustainable hardware and software capabilities.
-In the past, the acquisition community has largely focused on the execution of programs at Milestone B and beyond.
-We are now increasingly focused on addressing early-acquisition phases including requirements definition, development planning, and early acquisition systems engineering support.
+We face challenges in implementing robust systems engineering processes, from the identification and analysis of requirements through the selection and assessment of technology and architecture, analysis and coordination of complex system design, development, execution, and delivery of rigorously tested production systems with a full complement of sustainable hardware and software capability.
+In the past, the acquisition community has focused largely on the execution of programs at Milestone B and beyond.
+We are now focusing on early acquisition phases with rigorous technical planning and engineering analysis.

-- Workforce Development: One of our greatest challenges may be in our approaches to building great people and teams and improving how we recruit, grow, and mature the technical and systems engineering professionals who will successfully deliver today and tomorrow's critical defense systems.
-We are working closely with the DoD Components to enhance the capability and capacity of the technical management workforce.
+Workforce Development: One of our greatest challenges may be in our approach to building great people and teams and improving how we recruit, grow, and mature the technical and systems engineering professionals to successfully deliver today and tomorrow's critical defense systems.
+We work closely with the DoD Components to enhance the capability and capacity of the technical management workforce.
 As an example, we are identifying workforce competencies crucial for executing systems engineering and production, quality, and manufacturing functions within acquisition programs.
-We are developing strategies to support the "Recruit—Train—Retain" objectives laid out in the 2008 National Defense Authorization Act Section 852, and strategies to enable realistic workforce development by ensuring education and training requirements are balanced with job demands.
+These competencies will be tracked as part of our Better Buying Power initiatives to improve organic engineering capability for the Department.

-My primary goal is to ensure that the DoD's systems engineering capabilities are focused on providing the technical insight required to support knowledge-based decision making throughout the acquisition process.
+My primary goal is to ensure that DoD systems engineering capabilities focus on providing the technical insight required to support knowledge-based decision making throughout the acquisition process.